user profile avatar

 Bio

-I am deeply passionate about advancing medical care, particularly for women.
-Too often, women’s health concerns, especially those outside of the social norm, such as hormonal imbalances or alternatives to birth control, are dismissed or inadequately addressed.
-These challenges are only magnified for women of color, who face additional layers of systemic bias and inequity.
+I am deeply passionate about advancing medical care, particularly for women, through the lens of Integrative Health.
+Too often, women’s health concerns—especially those that fall outside the social norm, such as hormonal imbalances, reproductive health challenges, or holistic alternatives to birth control—are dismissed or inadequately addressed.
+These gaps are even wider for women of color, who face systemic bias and inequity within traditional healthcare systems.
 I aspire to change that.
-As a compassionate, STEM-driven woman, I am committed to reshaping the healthcare landscape through both research and clinical practice.
-My goal is to create a more inclusive, informed, and respectful system—one where every woman feels heard, understood, and empowered in her care.
+As a compassionate advocate and future nurse, I am committed to reshaping the healthcare landscape through both evidence-based research and whole-person clinical practice.
+I believe true healing occurs when physical, emotional, and social well-being are all acknowledged as interconnected.
+My goal is to create a healthcare system that is more inclusive, informed, and empowering: one where every woman feels heard, understood, and supported in every aspect of her health journey.

 Education